flukebox/TaskApp/README.md

 `app` folder contains code for tasks frontend app.

 # BEFORE YOU RUN
-Please make sure you have mongodb installed.
+Please make sure you have mongodb installed and have 'tasks' as database created in it. otherwise change `.env` likewise which is mentioned below.

 ## HOW TO RUN
 We need to first start the backend service and then start the frontend app